KarthickAppireddy/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Program:
 ```
-/*
-Program to implement the linear regression using gradient descent.
 Developed by : KARTHICK APPIREDDY
 RegisterNumber :  212220040070
-*/

 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt